maximbaz/restclient.kak/README.md

 ## Usage

+Open a file with `.rest` extension, or just activate the module using `:set buffer filetype restclient`.

 Write a query in kakoune in the following format:

 ```
+# Query blocks must begin and end with ###
 ###
-# Query blocks must begin and end with ###
-#

 # GitHub API overview, with sending a custom header
 GET https://api.github.com
 User-Agent: kakoune

 ###
-#

 # Variables must begin with : symbol and can be referenced anywhere in any following block
-#

 :github = api.github.com
 :api = feeds
 :userAgent = User-Agent: kakoune